sitegeist/git-hooks/README.md

 We encourage the use of static analysis tools.
 To enforce a certain code style, and to prevent nasty code from shipping into production, we recommend to lint your source files before committing them.
 The `pre-commit` hook will automatically do this for you.
 As of now, we only lint `.js` files via [xo](https://github.com/sindresorhus/xo).

 Please note that we recommend the use of local installations of `xo` instead of global ones.
 This means that we expect the `xo` binary to be placed in `node_modules/.bin/xo`.
 This path is relative to your local git repository.
+You can also specify a custom path to your `xo` binary, see [Linter Locations](#linterLocations) for more info.

 The pre-commit hook also checks if a `package.json` file is in your changeset, and will automatically create and commit a `npm-shrinkwrap.json` file for you. *Note:* This functionality is kind of useless if you are using `> npm@3.0.0` - [Related issue](https://github.com/npm/npm/issues/5083).

 #### post-merge
 > Updates the local dependencies if necessary.

+In some cases, after you've checked out a branch, you will be greeted with errors while starting up the project because the dependency versions have been changed.
+The `post-merge` hook solves this problem for `git checkout`, `git pull` as well as `git merge`.

-If the `package.json` or `composer.json` has been changed in the upstream, this hook will automatically run either `npm prune && npm update` or `composer install` so your local dependencies match the current checked out HEAD.
+If the `package.json` or `composer.json` have been changed in the upstream, it will automatically run either `npm prune && npm update` or `composer install` so your local dependencies match the current checked out HEAD.

 #### prepare-commit-msg
 > Reviews the commit message against the [guidelines](#guidelines).